Mister Maker: Plot

 At the end of each episode, Tocky pops out, saying "Time to go!" and reminds Mister Maker that it's time to go.
-Mister Maker says "Oh, that's it for now.
+Mister Maker says "That's it for now.
 My making time's over, but yours is just beginning!", and after that, he says "It's time to put all this stuff back in its box!", and the set quickly changes back into small objects in the progress.

 Development and broadcast

 Mister Maker was commissioned by Michael Carrington at the BBC for CBeebies.
 The series launched in September 2007 and also aired on BBC One and BBC Two.
 It still currently airs on CBeebies, usually during weekdays.
 In Latin America the series was broadcast on the Discovery Kids and Discovery Familia networks, dubbed in Spanish and in Portuguese in Brazil.
 In Canada, the series aired on Treehouse TV from 2008 to 2012 and TVOKids from 2013 to 2021.
 The Foundation (part of RDF Media) commissioned the series for three seasons.
-It also airs in Australia on ABC2.
 The series comprises a mixture of animation, CGI and live-action.